 - Oozing of liquid substances from the different parts of the skin.

-These symptoms may develop weeks or months after the stoppage of the use of topical steroids withdrawal.
-It is usually different per individual but most cases happen with individuals who have used the product for more than 12 months.
+These symptoms may develop weeks or months after the stoppage of topical steroid withdrawal.
+It is usually different per individual, but most cases happen with individuals who have used the product for more than 12 months.

 Must Read:: How Do You Get Rid of Steroid Acne?

 These signs and symptoms can also be classified into two types.
-Both referred to as erythema to edematous and papulopustular.
-The erythema to edematous type is found in individuals with atopic or seborrheic dermatitis where it is accompanied by swelling, burning, redness of the skin and heightened skin sensitivity.
-All these symptoms would occur within a fortnight from the stoppage of the use of topical steroids.
+Both are referred to as erythema to edematous and papulopustular.
+The erythema to edematous type is found in individuals with atopic or seborrheic dermatitis, accompanied by swelling, burning, redness of the skin, and heightened skin sensitivity.
+All these symptoms would occur within a fortnight from the stoppage of topical steroids.

-The papulopustular type is found in individuals who have used these medications for the treatment of acne.
+The papulopustular type is found in individuals who have used these medications to treat acne.
 This comes with symptoms such as pimples, nodules, and redness.
 This is when this product is for cosmetic purposes.

 Prevention of Topical Steroids Withdrawal

-The most effective method of prevention is to use these medications strictly based on prescriptions.
-These symptoms are more likely to appear of these medications that are misused.
-The more frequently topical steroids are used, the more likely for the individual to develop topical steroids withdrawal.
-The more potent the topical steroid and if used for a longer period than prescribed, the higher the probability of having topical steroids withdrawal.
+The most effective prevention method is using these medications strictly based on prescriptions.
+These symptoms are more likely to appear in these medications that are misused.
+The more frequently topical steroids are used, the more likely the individual to develop topical steroids withdrawal.
+The more potent the topical steroid and if used for a longer period than prescribed, the higher the probability of having topical steroid withdrawal.
 Use topical steroids to treat or control skin conditions and not for cosmetic purposes.
-Preventing these withdrawal symptoms is quite simple if you adhere to the above guidelines.
-However, in totally preventing topical steroids withdrawal, treatment of chronic skin conditions with the use of topical steroids shouldn't avoid or discourage.
+Preventing these withdrawal symptoms is simple if you adhere to the above guidelines.
+However, in totally preventing topical steroid withdrawal, treatment of chronic skin conditions with the use of topical steroids shouldn't avoid or discourage.

 Treatment of Topical Steroid Withdrawal:

-No one treatment widely agrees upon.
+No one treatment widely agrees upon this.
 However, the first step would be to consult your dermatologist or skin care physician.
-There has to be a diagnosis to be sure that the symptoms noticed are of topical steroids withdrawal and not another skin condition like eczema.
+There has to be a diagnosis to be sure that the symptoms noticed are of topical steroid withdrawal and not another skin condition like eczema.

 Once the diagnosis has been made, the next step would be to stop the wrong use of these medications.
-There have been some arguments as to stopping the use of these medications abruptly or gradually.
-However, there is not any significant difference in the results produced by both actions.
-It highly advise to stop the use of the medications immediately.
+There have been some arguments about stopping these medications' use abruptly or gradually.
+However, there is no significant difference in the results produced by both actions.
+It highly advises stopping the use of the medications immediately.

 Support and psychological care should also be patient.
-Other ways to help with the condition are the use of ice compresses, systemic doxycycline, tetracycline or calcineurin inhibitors.
+Other ways to help with the condition include using ice compresses, systemic doxycycline, tetracycline or calcineurin inhibitors.
 Ointments and balms such as shea butter have also be found to be helpful during this time.
 Epsom salt bath is also helpful in the recovery process.
 Antihistamines should be used to help with the intense itching of the skin that also occurs as a symptom.
-Immunosuppressants suggest to help as well.
+Immunosuppressants suggest helping as well.

 Find it >> HERE

 Another method would be to use oral steroids to reduce the symptoms.
 If it has led to secondary infections, oral antibiotics should be used.
 Patients should use soaps and detergents that would be suitable for sensitive skin.
 Also, wear clothes that are milder and softer on the skin to help reduce irritation.
 There have also been suggestions for natural and alternative medicine.
-However, these methods takes to approve your doctor before attempting to use them so they do not worsen the condition.
+However, these methods take approval from your doctor before attempting to use them so they do not worsen the condition.

 Duration of Treatment:

 The duration of treatment and recovery is not the same for everyone.
-However, it usually influence by the period through which these medications used; the longer the period of use would mean a longer period for recovery.
-The duration of recovery and the time it would take for the skin to return to normal would depend on the treatment used as well.
-This duration can be months or even years for certain individuals.
-It advise to take steps to rather prevent this from occurring that having to wait for so long for your skin to return to normal.
+However, it usually influences by the period through which these medications are used; the longer the period of use would mean a more extended period for recovery.
+The duration of recovery and the time it would take for the skin to return to normal would also depend on the treatment used.
+This duration can be months or even years for specific individuals.
+It advises taking steps to prevent this from occurring instead of waiting so long for your skin to return to normal.

-In conclusion, topical steroids are very effective in the control and treatment of skin conditions; both mild and chronic conditions.
-It may lead to an eventual cure for some but for others, it may just help relieve the symptoms.
+In conclusion, topical steroids are very effective in controlling and treating skin conditions, both mild and chronic.
+It may lead to an eventual cure for some but for others, it may help relieve the symptoms.
 However, if used in excess, abused, used in large quantities and over a long period, it may lead to topical steroid withdrawal.
-Though this condition is quite rare, it advise that it prevents strictly following prescriptions.
+Though this condition is quite rare, it advises that it prevents strictly following prescriptions.
 It would be good to also have your treatment monitored by your dermatologist or physician.